colinog/pollution_flow/README.md

 # pollution_flow

-This repository contains data and r code for the manuscript (Flow reduction affects subsidy of riparian ecosystem by contaminated streams: evidence from a mesocosm study) to be submitted for publication.
+This repository contains data and r code for the manuscript (Flow reduction in a pesticide-contaminated streammesocosm affects emerging aquatic insects and alters riparian spider communities) to be submitted for publication.

 Wriiten by Collins Ogbeide,